Create a broad range of interactive activities to drive student engagement in your Lessons.

 Once you are satisfied with how your Interactive canvas question looks and operates, then the model answer can be written next.
 Click the Model answer tab below the question text box.
 Model answers mimic student responses, so your tools for creating the answer will be exactly the same as those provided to the student.
 This means you still have access to the full toolkit, except for locking and marking tools.

 In the Settings tab you can flag the question as a Key question or Challenge.
 These flags are optional and should not be used on every question in a Lesson.
 Key questions demonstrate student understanding of a stated learning goal, and Challenges are typically more difficult to answer than the rest of the Lesson.
-You can learn more about Key questions and Challenge questions here.
+Learn more about Key questions and Challenge questions here.

 Click the blue Done button in the lower right corner of the widget when you are satisfied with the question's setup.